Psychic (album)

-Psychic is the debut album by electronic music duo Darkside, consisting of Nicolás Jaar and Dave Harrington.
-It was released on October 4, 2013 on Matador Records.
+Psychic is the debut studio album by electronic music duo Darkside, consisting of Nicolás Jaar and Dave Harrington.
+It was released on October 4, 2013, on Matador Records.

 Critical reception

 Upon its release, Psychic received critical acclaim.
 At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a metascore of 79, based on 22 reviews, indicating "generally favorable reviews".

-The album received several year-end accolades, ranking highly among reviewers.

 Accolades (Year-end)

 N/A denotes that the albums are unranked in the list.

 Accolades (Decade)

 Additionally, the album was listed in some full decade lists of best albums in the 2010s.

 Track listing

 Personnel

 Credits adapted from the liner notes of Psychic.